SpencerDodd/coast/README.md

 This project has been a learning experience for me in how torrenting works at a low level, and managing multiple network-interactive objects using the [Twisted framework](https://twistedmatrix.com/trac/).

+### Notes
+Does not support multiple file mode yet.
+So only individual files can be downloaded (.iso, .mp4, etc), not albums or directories of files.

+Does not support UDP tracker interaction.

+Does not support ipv6.

 ### Usage
 Clone the repo
 ```